 The offbeat places that you must visit in North and Middle Andaman are Baratang Island, Mangrove Creek, Limestone Caves, Mud Volcano, Rangat, Diglipur and Barren Island.

-The Baratang Island is about a 100 kilometers north of Port Blair in the administrative district of Middle Andaman.
+The Baratang Island is about 100 kilometres north of Port Blair in the administrative district of Middle Andaman.
 It is one of the true hidden gems of Andaman for the varied experience that it offers.

 Many tourists do not come to Baratang altogether since it involves a long and tiring journey.
 But those who do, have no regrets.